IvannKurchenko/blog-exploring-so-tags-trends/blog/BLOG.md

 For this we are going to use ["Stack Exchange Data Dump" published to Internet Archive](https://archive.org/details/stackexchange) that contains various data dumps for whole "Stack Exchange" websites family.
 In particular, we are going to use posts and votes data.
-First we will start with some high level ideas, then proceed found results and cover some implementation details at the end.
+First we will start with some high level ideas, then proceed to data explosion, later show found results and cover some implementation details at the end.
+All analysis was done using Python, Jupyter, Pandas, NumPy and matplotlib.
+In the most important parts of code are present, but unnecessary details are omitted for readability.

-### Data model
+### Available data
 Stack Exchange data dump is a pretty broad one and covers all sorts of data related to users, activity etc.
-For more details, you can see data set description at [readme.txt](https://ia904700.us.archive.org/6/items/stackexchange/readme.txt) file.
+For more details, you can see the data set description at [readme.txt](https://ia904700.us.archive.org/6/items/stackexchange/readme.txt) file.

-In scope of this exploration, we are interested in just a subset of following files:
+First of all, we need to choose data that will be used to gain understanding about tags popularity.
+Tag popularity can be identified as a summary of all activity related to a tag.
+For instance, asking a question, answering a question, commenting on a post and voting for a post.

+At first glance, we can consider the following data files and fields as candidates for such analysis:
-- `Posts.xml` - all posts data;
+`Posts.xml` - posts data.
+Following fields can be used:
-- `Votes.xml` - all votes data;

-`Posts.xml` contains both questions and answers.
-Fields that are used for analysis are the following:
 ```
 - Id
 - PostTypeId